LuigiRussoDev/Covid19Detection/README.md

 ![](img/confusion_matrix.png)

-As we can see there is a lot of "miss classification" when we compare an image XRay Pneumonia is also classified as COVID.
-This occurs COVID looks like Pneumonia just like the Pneumonia dataset.

 ### Conclusion
 My goal is always to increase the dataset of images from COVID and to take care of the accuracy of my model.